dotnet/roslyn/docs/compilers/Compiler Server.md

 ## Architecture

-Roslyn supports a client-server protocol where multiple clients can dispatch to mulitple servers and multiple servers can run concurrently on the machine.
+Roslyn supports a client-server protocol where multiple clients can dispatch to multiple servers and multiple servers can run concurrently on the machine.
 The client and server must run on the same machine, as the client and server only exchange a command line, not real assets.